cbcrg/tcoffee/docs/tcoffee_installation.rst

 ::

    t_coffee <yoursequence> -mode expresso

 That will look for structural templates.
-And if both these modes are running fine, then you are ready for the best, the 'crème de la crème':
+And if both these modes are running fine, then you are ready for the best, the 'crme de la crme':

 ::

    t_coffee <yoursequence> -mode accurate